FREQUENTLY ASKED QUESTIONS

 MISS JULIA STIRS UP TROUBLE

-MISS JULIA LAYS DOWN THE LAW (Available April 2015)
+MISS JULIA LAYS DOWN THE LAW (in paperback April 2016)

 Should your books be read in order?